txrun/snake-tutorial/README.md

 }
 ```

-Now, our game has a snake moving around and growing in length when it eats food that is being generated at random location, simultaneously keeping a record of the score, and finally dies if it collides into itself.
+Now, our game has a snake moving around and growing in length when it eats food that is being generated at the random location, simultaneously keeping a record of the score, and finally dies if it collides into itself.

 Right now the only loose end is as to what should happen when the snake reaches the limits of the canvas?
 We have two options - it can either die or wrap around to the opposite edge.
 Here, I am sticking with the latter and let the snake wrap around.
-So, to wrap around, at the point where the snakeArray.push() is being invoked we check if the position of the head of the snake has reached the limits of the canvas, and when it does reinitialise the values of the coordinates of the head with that of the opposite edge of the canvas.
+So, to wrap around, at the point where the snakeArray.push() is being invoked we check if the position of the head of the snake has reached the limits of the canvas, and when it does reinitialize the values of the coordinates of the head with that of the opposite edge of the canvas.

 For example, if the snake has reached the right edge of the canvas if-condition will be